hslmith/vpc-ta-lab-202208/README.md

 >
 >To view the public key run the following command
 > ```
-> 'cat /Users/<USERNAME>/.ssh/id_rsa.pub'
+> cat /Users/<USERNAME>/.ssh/id_rsa.pub'
 > ```
->Replacing the username on your machine with USERNAME
+>Replacing the username on your machine with USERNAME. <br>
-> Copy this text and use it in the directions that follow.
+>Copy this text and use it in the directions that follow.
 >
 > Windows: Use [PuttyGen](https://www.ssh.com/academy/ssh/putty/windows/puttygen)<br>
 >### {End Optional}